richelbilderbeek/singularity_blog_post/README.md

 and scripts to re-do my experiments.
 This is important to me, as reproducibility is a pillar of good science.

+## Lessons learned

+I learned that the most important thing when building a Singularity container, is to depend on another, well-tested, container.
+In my case, I discover The Rocker Project [5], that produces Docker containers for R. My `plinkr` container depends on one of their containers.

+Another thing I learned, is that the Singularity developer I ran into most often, Vanessa [6], is a joy to work with.
+She is fast and appreciates my -hopefully well-written- bug reports to make Singularity even better.

 ## Conclusion

+Singularity is a great way to do good science, by allowing anyone to run well-tested containers in their favorite environment.
+I do suggest to prefer to select a well-crafted container to extend, over writing one from scratch.

 ## References